Microeinstein/adb-updater/dex-lister/README.md

 # Lister

-Helper to retrieve phone information through adb.
+Helper to retrieve device information through adb.

 This is a fake APK — a simple JAR with dexed classes and empty manifest, launched with the following procedure: